-Weighing the pros and cons between using AWeber or Drip as your email marketing automation platform of record?
+Weighing the pros and cons between using AWeber or Drip Ecommerce CRM as your ecommerce marketing automation platform of record?
 Here we have a no-holds-barred comparison of these two tools that will help you pick which one fits exactly what your online store needs to sell more stuff.

 We’re going to cut the fluff in this comparison.
 We won’t plug in weird labels that don’t mean anything to you, fill the page with clunky jargon, or stack the deck in our favor.
 We also won’t let this review sit stagnant when either of us reveals new features and functionality.